Dev-Smart-Academy/Shared-Libraries/README.md

-# SharedLibraries.Infrastructure
+# Shared Libraries
-Shared Library for common tools of the infrastructure for Domain-Driven Design
+Shared Libraries for the learning system